PWhiddy/Growing-Neural-Cellular-Automata-Pytorch/README.md

 Based on the original work [Growing Neural Cellular Automata](https://distill.pub/2020/growing-ca/) by Alexander Mordvintsev et al.

-The writing on this page is adapted from posts and discussion in the distill slack group.
+The writing on this page is adapted from posts and discussion in the distill community slack group.

 ### Fun Pictures:
 A single network trained to converge to multiple target outputs specified by control channels: